SKIP TO PAGE CONTENT

 WTAMU’s Distinguished Lecture Series (DLS) was created in 2007 to enhance education in the classroom.
 A portion of the student activity fee funds the series, and committee members strive to select speakers who appeal to a broad spectrum of the student body.
 The mission of the Distinguished Lecture Series is to invite persons of national prominence to the WTAMU campus in order to expose our students to some of the most important issues of our times.

-The Distinguished Lecture Series at WTAMU has brought some big names to campus through the years to inspire and enlighten students, faculty and the community.
-Topics are varied, and guest speakers have included Dr. Temple Grandin, Astronaut Mark Kelly, Humans of New York founder Brandon Stanton, President Bill Clinton, Maya Angelou, Karl Rove, Dr. Jared Diamond, Astronaut Sally Ride, and Steve Burns of "Blue's Clues."
+In addition to offering funding support for visits by subject-matter experts to expand the work of our colleges and departments, the Distinguished Lecture Series at WT has brought world reknown guests to campus through the years to inspire and enlighten students, faculty and the community.
+Topics are varied, and guest speakers have included Dr. Temple Grandin, Astronaut Mark Kelly, Humans of New York founder Brandon Stanton, President Bill Clinton, Maya Angelou, Astronaut Sally Ride, Steve Burns of "Blue's Clues," actress and author Anna Deavere Smith, and author George Saunders.

 Maya Angelou